campaign-trail-showcase/campaign-trail-showcase.github.io/README.md

 After that you will need to change modLoaderCode.js.
 Replace the references to "2004 - W" with your DISPLAYYEAR.
 Replace the W. with what the mod is actually called.

+In index.html replace W. with your mod name too.

 # Testing It Works

 To test it works, I reccomend using Visual Studio Code and the Live Server extension.